Azure AD Password Protection on-premises - Frequently asked questions

 Q: How can I modify the contents of the policy at the Active Directory level?

 Not supported.
-The policy can only be administered using the Azure AD management portal.
+The policy can only be administered using the Azure AD portal.
 Also see previous question.

 Q: Why is DFSR required for sysvol replication?